MichelDeudon/formations/content/en/c/physique-chimie/_index.md

 ---
 title: Physics, Chemistry
 linkTitle: Science
-summary: Tutoring in physics and chemistry at college and high school level in Montpellier.
-Statistical physics and quantum computing, for higher education.
+summary: Tutoring in physics and chemistry in high school in Montpellier.
+Training in Earth observation science for masters/PhD.
-date: '2015-01-04'
+date: '2023-01-04'
 type: book
 tags:
   - Youth